How Much Does a Guardianship Lawyer Cost?

 When an individual cannot make decisions on their own, they may need a guardian to take over and lend a helping hand.
 Establishing a guardianship requires involvement from the court, and it is often easiest to hire a guardianship lawyer to represent you.

-Guardianship lawyer fees vary greatly depending on your situation, often costing $3,000 and up.
-But an unbundled lawyer can be an effective, less expensive way to accomplish this.
-We can connect you today with a local guardianship lawyer in your area.
+Guardianship lawyer fees vary greatly depending on your situation.
+Full representation from a guardianship lawyer usually starts with a $1,500 to $3,000 retainer and separate hourly costs.
+Unbundled Legal Help attorneys also offer pay-as-you-go limited services, which can be an effective way to move your case forward.
+We can connect you today with a local guardianship attorney in your area.

 What Is a Guardianship?

 A guardianship is a legal process in which a guardian is appointed to watch over and protect an individual who is not able to take care of themselves.

 Once appointed, a guardian is able to take over decision making for the ward—the individual for whom the guardian has been appointed.
 The guardian is then able to make important decisions pertaining to the ward and their affairs.

 The guardian’s scope will depend on the type of guardianship in place and the powers granted by the court.